kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 1. Create the router only once
 2. Side-effecting function that the command dispatcher will call to update the current route
-3. Callback that will be run whenever the a route change completes
+3. Callback that will be run whenever a route change completes
 4. Initialize the router on startup

 Next, we will expose a command in the dispatcher that calls the `navigate!` function that we just defined: